babylonchain/finality-provider/docs/operation.md

 ### Creating a validator

-Create a BTC Validator named `my_validator` in the internal storage ([bolt db](https://github.com/etcd-io/bbolt)) This Validator holds a BTC public key (where the staked tokens will be sent to) and a Babylon account (where the Babylon reward tokens will be sent to).
+A BTC Validator named `my_validator` can be created in the internal storage ([bolt db](https://github.com/etcd-io/bbolt)) through the `valcli daemon create-validator` command.
+This validator holds a BTC public key which uniquely identifies it and a Babylon account in which staking rewards will be sent to.

 ```bash
 $ valcli daemon create-validator --key-name my-validator --chain-id chain-test
 {
     "btc_pk": "903fab42070622c551b188c983ce05a31febcab300244daf7d752aba2173e786"
 }